What are manual frequency restoration and replacement reserves and what purpose do they serve?

 - respond to the consultation via the e-commerce portal to participate in the annual call for tenders

 If you are a successful tenderer (annual and/or daily), declare before the beginning of the commitments, the elements constituting your certified capacities perimeter for manual frequency restoration and replacement reserves according to modalities of terms and conditions.

 How to apply for the demand response call for tenders for 2024

-From 23 July to 9 September 2021, RTE is opening the consultation for contracting manual frequency restoration and replacement reserves for the year 2022.
+From 12 July to 15 September 2023, RTE opened the consultation for contracting 750 MW of manual frequency restoration and replacement reserves for the year 2024 (News "Launch of the 2024 annual call for tenders").